JvanKatwijk/qt-dab/README.md

 as Program Associated Data with the audio transmission, will be shown here or on a separate widget (the setting can be modified from the configuration widget).

-The further selectors are concentrated on the bottom part of the right side of the widget.
+The other selectors are concentrated on the bottom part of the right side of the widget.
 Buttons to make scopes visible, to store input and or output into a file, to select input device and the audio and to scan and store a description of the ensemble are in that section.